the-slacker/sdb/README.md

 Slacker's Debugger
 ===

-Slacker['s] Debugger (sdb) is a debugger for both userland and kernelspace apps for whatever purpose you desire, albeit it is being developed with security aud- iting in mind.
+Slacker['s] Debugger (sdb) is a debugger for both userland and kernelspace apps for whatever purpose you desire, albeit it is being developed with security auditing in mind.

 Features
 ---